Technology

 Course description/aims:

-Students work towards the National Certificate in Building, Construction, and Allied Trades Skills Level 2.
+Methods of assessment: Students work towards the National Certificate in Building, Construction, and Allied Trades Skills Level 2.
 They will complete a range of industry NCEA unit standards that will be assessed through coursework and examinations.
 The NCEA Standards that are offered are designed for those who seek further education as an apprentice.
-Unit standards are not recognised by Universities for entrance credits.
+Unit standards are not recognised by universities for entrance credits.
 A typical year will include the following standards:

 In addition to these standards, students will develop basic mathematical skills, material and manufacturing process and material knowledge.

-Special equipment and costs: There will be a compulsory material cost of $120.
+Special equipment and costs: There will be a compulsory material cost of $100.
 At the completion of each project, students will be able to take their projects home.
-Students will also be encouraged to purchase a set of chisels, tenon saw, set of drill bits and drivers and a square during the course of the year.
+Students will also be encouraged to purchase a set of chisels, tenon saw, set of drill bits and drivers and a square during the year.

 Form 6 – Industrial Design (NCEA Level 2)